-For example, a coroner MAY NOT include a policy that no donations will be allowed when the death is a suspected homicide.
+A coroner may not include a policy that no donations will be allowed when the death is a suspected homicide.
 The UAGA only allows denial of the donation if the specific tissue’s removal would interfere with determining a cause and manner of death.
 That requires individual consideration of the forensic value of the tissue.
-This kind of blanket refusal of donation is contrary to the coroner's obligation to consult with, and cooperate with, procurement organizations under the USGA to maximize donations.
+This kind of blanket refusal of donation is contrary to the coroner's obligation to consult with, and cooperate with, procurement organizations under the UAGA to maximize donations.

-However, a coroner MAY put a clause that, in certain cases like suspected shaken baby syndrome or gunshot wounds to the head, requires the eye bank to take photos prior to recovery or requires a visual inspection by the coroner or investigator.
-That visual inspection, however, would have to happen within the time periods that would allow recovery of the cornea because the UAGA requires that.
+You may include a clause that, in certain cases such as a gunshot wound to the head, requires the eye bank to take photos prior to recovery or requires a visual inspection by the coroner or investigator.
+That visual inspection would need to happen within the time periods that still allow recovery of the corneas.

 The Rocky Mountain Lions Eye Bank is a separate organization from other recovery agencies.
 According to the UAGA, the eye bank is the legal custodian of the gift of eye tissues.
 As such, only the eye bank can represent the interests of maximizing the opportunity for cornea transplants, as the UAGA requires.
 Only the eye bank has the necessary expertise to work with the coroner toward any decision on the timing of a cornea recovery and the impact on transplant suitability.
 Likewise, the eye bank is aware of its caseloads at the time of the call and is uniquely positioned to juggle cases to accommodate a coroner's time constraints or logistical needs to move a body.
 We can cause a recovery to happen faster because we control our resources.